trbKnl/SCaDS/How_to_use_SCaDS/README.md

 example.R

-* Crossvalidation with the EigenVector method for tuning would go in practice
+* Analysis of a dummy data set with SCaDS
-* Analysis of sample data with SCaDS
+* An example of Crossvalidation for the tuning of the meta parameters (lasso, ridge, number of components, particular constraints on the component weights) with the EigenVector method

-# R and package versions:
+##### R and package versions:

 - R version 3.5.1 (2018-07-02)